Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 8 May 2018: Appeals Commissioner

-Lori has been an active member of the volunteer sector in each town/city that she has resided.
-She served as a member, and then as Chair of the Heart and Stroke Foundation of Alberta, Northwest Territories and Nunavut from 2005 to 2014.
-Lori has been a volunteer at the Calgary Drop-In Centre since 2010.
+Lori has been an active member of the volunteer sector in each place that she has resided.
+She served as a member, and then as Chair of the Heart and Stroke Foundation of Alberta, Northwest Territories and Nunavut from 2005 to 2014, and has also been a volunteer at the Calgary Drop-In Centre since 2010.
 She currently serves on the Research Ethics Board at SAIT in Calgary.

 In her leisure time, Lori spends time with her two young grandsons and enjoys travelling.